brikteknologier/chhaang/README.md

 ## Feide configuration

 * `saml` - SAML metadata config object
+* `accessRequirement` (optional, default none) - user metadata requirements for access

 ### saml

 * `entryPoint` - Single Sign On URL.
 Example: "https://openidp.feide.no/simplesaml/saml2/idp/SSOService.php"
 * `logoutUrl` - Single Sing Out URL.
 Example: "https://openidp.feide.no/simplesaml/saml2/idp/SingleLogoutService.php"
 * `issuer` - The identity of this BRIK instance when registered as a service provider.
 Example: "brik-dummy-sp"

+### accessRequirement

+Object which keys are user metadata fields, and values are rule objects for those fields.

+If a user's metadata does not match all rules, access will be rejected.

+Rule object format:

+* `type` (optional, default string) - How to interpret the metadata field's value.
+Can be `list` or `string`.
+* `value` - Requirement on the user metadata field.
+If string, must have this value.
+If list, the value must be found in one of the list items.